Lucyjpjones/lj-fscr/testing.md

 #### Meet the coaches

-- [x] The opaque css on is working as expected on profile image tabs
+- [x] The opaque CSS is working as expected on profile image tabs

 #### Products